vorteapp/.github/profile/README.md

 We are building an abstract, offline-capable, cross-platform UI combined with a **zero-knowledge cloud service** and a **verifiable, per-resource IAM system**.
 This foundation powers Vorte end-to-end.

 On top of it, we build customer-facing features **with Finnish entrepreneurs and businesses in mind**.
-The goal is simple but demanding: solve as many real problems as possible in the most intuitive way possible, while delivering top-tier UX.
+The goal is simple but demanding: solve as many ground-level problems as possible in the most intuitive way possible, while delivering top-tier UX.

 Transparent and affordable pricing keeps Vorte accessible to everyone interested in entrepreneurship.
 Our ambition is to become **Finland’s go-to privacy-preserving collaborative platform for the entire working force**.